pericles-tpt/seye_rs/README.md

 REM: "/home/pt/Downloads/Geekbench-6.2.2-Linux" (-476M)
 Total change is: +2G
 ```
-- Find: You can find all files containing a substring in their name, it's currently configured to match `fd` as closely as possible (with more configuration options to come)
+- Find: Find all files containing a substring in their name, it's currently configured to match `fd` as closely as possible (with more configuration options to come)

 ### How it works
-1. Each time `scan` is run the program will do an iterative traversal of the target directory, gathering paths, size, modified dates, etc for each directory and file.
+1. Each time you run `scan` the program will do an iterative traversal of the target directory, gathering paths, size, modified dates, etc for each directory and file.
 It pushes those results onto a `Vector<CDirEntry>` which is returned in path-sorted order.
 2. The behaviour then branches:
     - IF it's the initial scan, then that result is saved to a file.
-    - Otherwise it'll read any existing diffs, combine them, add them to the INITIAL scan and finally compare the "initial scan + diff" with the current scan, to produce a new diff which is saved to a file.
+    - Otherwise it'll read any existing diffs, combine them, add them to the INITIAL scan and finally compare the "initial scan + diff" to the current scan, this produces a new diff which is saved to a file.

 PROS:
-- Saves disk space by storing just the diffs (full scans take 100MB+ for my home directory)
+- Saves disk space by storing just the diffs (scans of directories containing 1M+ files and 100K+ directories can take 100MB+ of space).

 CONS:
-- Worse performance than storing the entire scans each time, as diffs need to be combined and then added to the initial scan before comparing the initial and current scans
+- Slower than storing the entire scan each time, as the previous diff needs to be generated (before comparing to the current diff) by combining all previous diffs into a combined diff and then adding that combined diff to the initial scan.

 #### Multithreading
 You can run the scans across multiple threads by settings the `-t` parameter >= 2.
-All messaging between the main and additional thread is done with channels.
+All messaging between the main and additional threads is done with channels.
 When multithreading the responsibilities of the threads are:
-- Main Thread: Distributes incoming paths (from other threads), *roughly* evenly between all threads.
-Send EXIT command to threads when there's no work left.
+- Main Thread: Redistributes incoming paths from each thread, back to all the threads *roughly* evenly.
+Sends an EXIT command to all threads when there's no paths left.
-- Other Threads: Receive incoming paths, then walk directories iteratively up to a limit (specified with `-tdl` flag).
-A `STAT` is run on each file encountered, all `CDirEntry` generated are stored in a vector managed by the thread which is returned on termination, once the thread reaches its traversal limit it returns any remaining (i.e. not traversed) paths back to the main thread to redistribute.
+- Other Threads: Receive incoming paths, then walks directories iteratively up to a limit (specified with `-tdl` flag).
+Each directory's information is stored in a `CDirEntry` and the information for each file is also stored in the `CDirEntry`.
+All `CDirEntry` are stored in a vector managed by the thread which is returned on termination.
+Once the thread reaches its traversal limit it returns any remaining (i.e. not traversed) paths back to the main thread to redistribute.

 ### Current Performance (avg of 3 runs)
-#### Scan
+#### Scan (ran on Linux, on a copy of my home directory on a PCIE gen4 SSD)
-Performance results of scans AFTER an initial scan, without multithreading (of my home directory copied to a pcie gen4 SSD):
+Performance results of scans without multithreading:
 ```
 Scanned 1367818 files, 231186 directories in: 4059ms
 ```